 Higher-than-normal blood pressure may also occur.

-People with bipolar disorder are at a higher risk of being diagnosed with anxiety or attention-deficit hyperactivity disorder (ADHD), according to the National Institute of Mental Health (NAMI).
+People with bipolar disorder are at a higher risk of being diagnosed with anxiety or attention-deficit hyperactivity disorder (ADHD), according to the

 Your endocrine system consists of hormones that rely heavily on messaging signals from the brain.
 When these signals are disrupted, you can experience hormone fluctuations.